 I am looking forward to seeing the Missing Majority be the ‘represented majority’ in the next COP with meaningful not tokenistic participation of young people in every decision making, climate change policy and implementation says Poonam Ghimire

-Despitebeing accredited and invited to attend COP26 as a Youth Power Climate Rep, Poonam’s visa has not been issued.
+Despitebeing accredited and invited to attend COP26 as a Youth Power Climate Rep, Poonam’s was not issued.
 Share Poonam’s blog using #missingmajority #cop26 to help make sure her voice is heard at COP26.

 “I want you to act as if our house is on fire because it is.” – Greta Thunberg